NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 ***

+***5a.
+Exporting CoCoSpec code***
 Once the export button is clicked, the generated code can be saved in the form of a Lustre file along with model traceability data.
-The two files are compined in .zip format.
+The two files are combined in .zip format.
 The Lustre specification and the traceability data files can then be given as input to the CoCoSim tool.

+***5b.
+Exporting R2U2 monitors***
+Once the export button is clicked, the generated monitors can be saved in the form of a C2PO specification file along with an example csv trace header file and map file for mapping input signals into R2U2.
+The three files are combined in .zip format.
+The C2PO specification and either the example csv trace header or map file can then be given as input to C2PO to create an R2U2 configuration.

 ***
 <img src="../screen_shots/AnalysisPortal5b.png">